ravgeetdhillon/ravgeet-web/_blog/celebrating-newcomers-at-gnome.md

 Using Gitlab API, a list of all the users(with their first ten contributions) present on [GNOME Gitlab Instance](https://gitlab.gnome.org/), is fetched.
 Along with this, a list of projects is also fetched using Gitlab API.
 The list of users is traversed which divides the users into **Newcomers** and **Regular contributors**.
 This is achieved by checking when the user first contributed to a GNOME project.
 If the contribution was made in the last 15 days, then the contributor is categorized as a **Newcomer**.
 After the newcomers are identified, they are filtered based on the type of contribution made.
 Currently, notable contributions are related to merge requests and issues.

-After going through the above procedure, a detailed report is created as a Markdown file.
-This markdown file can be found [here](https://gitlab.gnome.org/ravgeetdhillon/newcomers-shoutout/blob/master/src/data/contributions.json).
+After going through the above procedure, a detailed report is created as a JSON file.
+This JSON file can be found [here](https://gitlab.gnome.org/ravgeetdhillon/newcomers-shoutout/blob/master/src/data/contributions.json).

 ## Scheduling scan